-the season to harvest rice
+The season to harvest rice

 Do you refer to the season between summer and winter as autumn or fall?
 I enjoyed this lovely piece about the history of the two words.
 Before the words autumn and fall were a part of our daily lexicon, this time of the year was referred to as harvest.

 The word harvest has a whole new meaning now that I partake in the rituals of harvesting.
 Harvesting, although done all year round for various vegetables and fruit, has a particularly deeper meaning in this season as it’s the time of the year to harvest rice.
-This was my first year growing rice in my own paddy field.
+This was my first year growing rice in my paddy field.
 From planting seedlings to standing alongside the stalks to pulling weeds out of the earth, I have watched the rice grow and grow.

 It was wonderful to work with a small team of friends and family to harvest together this season.
 I intend to continue growing and harvesting rice, and I look forward to continuous learning and discoveries along the way.

-matsuri, a festival of appreciation
+Matsuri, a festival of appreciation

-to harvest, to eat
+To harvest, to eat

 Exchanging rice and sharing in the glowing feeling of togetherness, I was so grateful for all the lessons of this season.
 Rice is truly a labour of love.

-other updates
+Other updates

 Japan is open!
 Earlier this month, border restrictions in Japan were finally lifted.
 Japan, after more than 2 years of strict isolation, returned to pre-pandemic travel requirements.
 This is wonderful news for those who have wanted to visit Japan.
 I urge you to visit the countryside where nature, food, and community, are interwoven and interconnected.